 As defined in Section 2054.5192 of the Texas Government Code, HHS shall require any contractor with access to HHS information (data) resources and systems to complete a cybersecurity training program certified by the Department of Information Resources.

-The Contractor Written Acknowledgement of Completion of Cybersecurity Training Program.
-This form must be completed and returned to the appropriate contract manager every new fiscal year no later than April 30th.
+The Contractor Written Acknowledgement of Completion of Cybersecurity Training Program form must be completed and returned to the appropriate contract manager:

 Find more information on the HB3834 Information Security/Cybersecurity Training Requirement for Contractors FAQ (PDF).